 1. Mezcal:

 Mezcal is the most industrialized form of the spirit.
-It is produced using and high-tech methods, usually in large-scale facilities.
+It is produced using modern and high-tech methods, usually in large-scale facilities.
 The agave piñas (hearts) are cooked in industrial ovens, which can be fueled by gas or even electricity.
 This cooking process is essential as it converts the starches in the agave into fermentable sugars.
-After cooking, the piñas are shredded or crushed, and the is extracted.
-This juice is then fermented with the addition of and .
+After cooking, the piñas are shredded or crushed, and the juice is extracted.
+This juice is then fermented with the addition of water and yeast.
 Once fermentation is complete, the liquid is distilled in large copper or stainless steel stills.
 Mezcal produced in this manner often lacks the complexities and nuances found in artisanal mezcals.

 2. Mezcal Artesanal: